Gliricidia sepium: Uses

 G. sepium was spread from its native range throughout the tropics to shade plantation crops such as coffee.
 Today it is used for many other purposes including live fencing, fodder, firewood, green manure, intercropping, and rat poison.
 Its use expanded following the widespread defoliation of Leucaena by psyllid in the 1980s.
 In the charsutri method of paddy cultivation, leaves of glyricidia are incorporated in soil during ploughing.

-Salinity tolerance & Nitrogen fixation
+Salinity tolerance and nitrogen fixation

 The tree possesses high level of Nitrogen fixation and tolerance to salinity.

 Fodder

 G. sepium is used as cut and carry forage for cattle, sheep, and goats.
 Its high protein content allows it to complement low-quality tropical forages.
 G. sepium can tolerate repeated cutting, every 2 to 4 months depending on the climate.
 Cutting G. sepium causes it to retain its leaves during the dry season when many forage crops have lost their leaves.
 In some cases it is the only source of feed during the dry season.